Avi-Rathod/helmproj/templates/site-config/configure-elasticsearch/internal/openshift/README.md

 The sas-opendistro SecurityContextConstraints must be added to the sas-opendistro ServiceAccount within each target deployment namespace to grant the necessary privileges.

 Use the following command to configure the ServiceAccount.
-Replace the entire variable `{{ .values.NAME_OF_NAMESPACE  }}`, including the braces, with the Kubernetes namespace used for the SAS Viya platform.
+Replace the entire variable `{{ .Values.NAME_OF_NAMESPACE  }}`, including the braces, with the Kubernetes namespace used for the SAS Viya platform.

 ```
-oc -n {{ .values.NAME_OF_NAMESPACE  }} adm policy add-scc-to-user sas-opendistro -z sas-opendistro
+oc -n {{ .Values.NAME_OF_NAMESPACE  }} adm policy add-scc-to-user sas-opendistro -z sas-opendistro
 ```

 ## Remove Seccomp Profile Property and Annotation on OpenSearch Pods